Oregon Foreign LLC Registration & Certificate of Authority Guide

 6. Date business activity began or will begin in Oregon

-Oregon foreign LLC registration authorizes an existing LLC to legally operate within the state while remaining governed by the laws of its original formation jurisdiction.
+Oregon Foreign LLC registration authorizes an existing LLC to legally operate within the state while remaining governed by the laws of its original formation jurisdiction.

-4. Oregon foreign LLC name rules
+4. Oregon Foreign LLC name rules

-Oregon does not require name reservation before filing a foreign LLC application.
-However, the LLC’s legal name must comply with Oregon naming statutes and be distinguishable from existing business entities registered with the Oregon Secretary of State.
+Oregon does not require name reservation before filing a Foreign LLC application.
+However, the LLC's legal name must comply with Oregon naming statutes and be distinguishable from existing business entities registered with the Oregon Secretary of State.

 1. Must include LLC, L.L.C., or "Limited Liability Company"